Ichimoku cloud analysis: EUR/USD, USD/CAD, XAU/USD

 EUR/USD, “Euro vs US Dollar”

-EUR/USD has rebounded from the resistance level.
+EUR/USD is pushing off the support level.
 The instrument is going below the Ichimoku Cloud, which suggests a downtrend.
-A test of the lower boundary of the Cloud at 1.0725 is expected, followed by a decline to 1.0545.
-An additional signal confirming the decline will be a rebound from the upper boundary of the bearish channel.
-The scenario can be cancelled by a breakout of the upper boundary of the Cloud with the price securing above 1.0785, which will mean further growth to 1.0875.
-Meanwhile, the decline could be confirmed by a breakout of the lower boundary of the bullish channel with the price securing under 1.0635.
+A test of the Tenkan-Sen line at 1.0665 is expected, followed by a decline to 1.0505.
+An additional signal confirming the decline will be a rebound from the lower boundary of the bullish channel.
+The scenario can be cancelled by a breakout of the upper boundary of the Cloud with the price securing above 1.0725, which will mean further growth to 1.0815.

 USD/CAD, “US Dollar vs Canadian Dollar”

-USD/CAD are testing the signal lines of the indicator.
-The instrument is going below the Ichimoku Cloud, which suggests a bearish trend.
-A test of the lower boundary of the Cloud at 1.3495 is expected, followed by a decline to 1.3395.
-An additional signal confirming the decline will be a rebound from the upper boundary of the bearish channel.
-The scenario can be cancelled by a breakout of the upper boundary of the Cloud with the price securing above 1.3525, which will mean further growth to 1.3615.
+USD/CAD has secured above the upper boundary of the Double Bottom reversal pattern.
+The instrument is going above the Ichimoku Cloud, which suggests an uptrend.
+A test of the Tenkan-Sen line at 1.3470 is expected, followed by a rise to 1.3605.
+An additional signal confirming the rise will be a rebound from the upper boundary of the bearish channel.
+The scenario can be cancelled by a breakout of the lower boundary of the Cloud with the price securing under 1.3415, which will mean a further decline to 1.3325.

 XAU/USD, “Gold vs US Dollar”

-Gold is correcting within a bullish channel.
+Gold is correcting after aggressive growth.
 The instrument is going above the Ichimoku Cloud, which suggests an uptrend.
-A test of the Kijun-Sen line of the Cloud at 1925 is expected, followed by a rise to 1945.
+A test of the upper boundary of the Cloud at 1915 is expected, followed by a rise to 1960.
 An additional signal confirming the rise will be a rebound from the lower boundary of the ascending channel.
-The scenario can be cancelled by a breakout of the lower boundary of the Cloud with the price securing under 1910, which will mean a further decline to 1880.
+The scenario can be cancelled by a breakout of the lower boundary of the Cloud with the price securing under 1905, which will mean a further decline to 1875.

 Before you enter foreign exchange and stock markets, you have to remember that trading currencies and other investment products is trading in nature and always involves a considerable risk.
 As a result of various financial fluctuations, you may not only significantly increase your capital, but also lose it completely.
 Therefore, our clients have to assure RoboForex that they understand all the possible consequences of such risks, they know all the specifics, rules and regulations governing the use of investment products, including corporate events, resulting in the change of underlying assets.
 Client understands that there are special risks and features that affect prices, exchange rates and investment products.